your0rg/HabitatForMeteor/README.md

 #### Client side preparations

 1. *Prepare Virtual Machines* :: Prepare two Xubuntu Xenial Xerus virtual machines with at least 12G disk space and give them distinct names that suggest developer machine and target server (eg; `dev` & `srv`).
 Set up their `hosts` files so the developer (`dev`) machine can address the server (`srv`) machine by name.
-After a while, you should be able to use the Xubuntu desktop on the developer VM only, without turning to the server machine desktop, such that the target VM can be an Ubuntu server install rather than Xubuntu.
+After a while, you should be able to use the Xubuntu desktop on the developer VM only, without needing to go to the server machine desktop, such that the target VM can be an Ubuntu server install rather than Xubuntu.

-1. *Prepare Secure Shell* :: Ensure that both machines are fully SSH enabled, including being able to SSH & SCP from dev machine without password.
+1. *Prepare Secure Shell* :: Ensure that both machines are fully SSH enabled, including being able to SSH & SCP from `dev` machine to `srv` machine without password.

 1. *Get Example Project* :: Fork the Meteor sample project, [todos](https://github.com/meteor/todos), and clone it into your machine as, for example, `${HOME}/projects/todos`.
 Make sure you get to the point of having an issues free build and local execution.
 Recently, (Meteor 1.4.2, Oct 2016) I had to do :